A General Approach for Determining Applicability Domain of Machine Learning Models: Methods

 \subsection{Data Curation}

 We applied all previous definitions of domain and assessments with five data sets consisting of four physical data sets from the field of materials science and one synthetic data set (all discussed in detail below).
-Among these, the four physical property data sets exhibit well-defined chemical domains, with samples that are readily categorized as \gls{idod}.
-For three of the physical data sets, the data curation process involved generation of features, followed by a careful down-selection of a relevant \gls{X} that held significance for \gls{y} (see Supplemental Materials for the feature learning curves).
+Among these, the four physical property data sets exhibit well-defined chemical domains, with samples that are readily categorized as $ID$/$OD$.
+The assigned categories are shown in Table~\ref{chemical_gt}.
+For three of the physical data sets, the data curation process involved generation of features, followed by a careful down-selection of a relevant $X$ that held significance for $y$ (see Supplemental Materials for the feature learning curves).
 It is important to remember that certain groups were denoted as Original and Perturbed Original across various data sets.
+The Original and Perturbed Original sets have the same number of data points.
 It is essential to interpret these labels within the specific context of the material data set under investigation.